Christmas could be one of the darkest to date for NHS, say health leaders

 Unions have long argued they are striking not just over pay but due to the state of the healthcare system, which they claim has been chronically underfunded and is short-staffed, leading to concerns for patient safety.

-The Unite union announced on Friday afternoon that its members in the Welsh Ambulance Service had voted to strike, with 1,000 workers set to take action on dates to be announced in the new year.
+Unison members in five ambulance services in England are to stage two further strikes on January 11 and 23 while the Unite union has announced that its members in the Welsh Ambulance Service have voted to strike, with 1,000 workers set to take action on dates to be announced in the new year.

 The majority of ambulance trusts in England declared critical incidents this week – meaning they were on their highest level of alert where they feared they could not provide usual critical services.